-Public transport in Switzerland is famous for being well organised, and expats will find that getting around Geneva is easy but expensive.
+Public transport in Switzerland is famous for being efficient and comprehensive, and expats will find that getting around Geneva is simple, if rather expensive.
 Tickets are pricier than in most European cities, but for many residents, the high standards of service and facilities are worth it.

 Walking and cycling are also popular and inexpensive, and it's possible to cross the city centre on foot in less than 30 minutes.
 The scenic surroundings make these pleasant ways to get around.